There are a range of different professionals who provide in home care. They include:

 They can develop their own plans in conjunction with the directions of the physician to do a wide range of things.
 These can include checking dosages and avoiding interactions of medication, administering medication, using IV lines, administering treatments or therapies, observing patients and recording the information as well as consulting with doctors or other healthcare professionals.

 These are nurses who care for patients under the supervision of registered nurses and doctors.
 They provide basic bedside care, measure and record vital signs, give injections and enemas, monitor catheters, dress wounds and give alcohol rubs and massages.
 They also assist with hygiene tasks, feeding, moving patients, standing and walking in order to keep customers comfortable and active.
-They also provide supervision for nursing assistants and aides.
+They also provide supervision for nursing assistants.

-These aides help people with disabilities, the elderly and those recovering from illness with their daily tasks.
+These caregivers help people with disabilities, the elderly and those recovering from illness with their daily tasks.
 This can include housekeeping, laundry, meal preparation as well as hygiene tasks and dressing.
 They can also help with running errands and transportation.

 These therapists work with a wide range of patients who have difficulty with movement.
 Helping both adults and children, they aim to improve the mobility of their patients and are experts in assisting people who are rehabilitating from joint replacement surgery.